Skip to content

 • Preheat the oven to 350°F.

-• In the bowl of a stand mixer fitted with a paddle attachment, mix together the butter and sugar on medium until pale and creamy.
-Mix in the egg whites and vanilla until combined.
+• In the bowl of a stand mixer fitted with a paddle attachment, mix together 1 cup butter and 1 cup sugar on medium until pale and creamy.
+Mix in 2 large egg whites and 2 teaspoons vanilla until combined.

-• In a medium bowl, whisk together the flour and baking powder.
+• In a medium bowl, whisk together 3 cups flour and 2 teaspoons baking powder.
 With the mixer on medium low, slowly add the flour mixture and mix just until combined.

 • On a floured surface or baker's mat, roll out dough to 1/4- to 1/2-inch thickness.
 Using a floured 2 1/2-inch round cookie cutter, cut out cookies and transfer to a baking sheet.

 • Bake 6 to 8 minutes, or until puffy and no longer glossy.
+Take them out before they're golden.
 Let cool 2 minutes before transferring to a wire rack to cool completely.

 • In a microwave-safe bowl, microwave the caramels and heavy cream 30 seconds.
 Stir.
 Microwave 30 seconds more.
+Add pinch of salt to caramel.
 Stir until smooth and creamy.

 • Spread 1 to 2 teaspoons caramel evenly over each cookie.
-If the caramel starts to harden, microwave a few more seconds until easy to spread.
+If the caramel starts to harden, add a teaspoon more of heavy cream and microwave a few more seconds until easy to spread.
 Chill cookies 10 to 15 minutes, or until the caramel is cold.

-• In a microwave-safe bowl, microwave the chocolate chips at 30 seconds intervals, stirring in-between each, until melted and smooth.
+• In a microwave-safe bowl, microwave the chocolate chips at 30 seconds intervals (should only take 60-90 seconds), stirring in-between each, until melted and smooth.

-• Spread a thin layer of chocolate over each cookie.
-Let the chocolate harden to serve.
+• Spread a layer of chocolate over each cookie.
+Let the chocolate harden.

 Notes